cyverse/open_storage_network/README.md

 # open_storage_network

 University of Arizona hosts an [Open Storage Network (OSN)](https://www.openstoragenetwork.org/) pod on campus at UITS.
 The pod is ~ 1.4 petabytes of S3 cloud storage.
 400 TBs has been given over to the OSN for communial use.
+Most users of the OSN pod will do so through NSF ACCESS-CI.
+For our colleagues at UA, we may provide storage buckets without using ACCESS-CI

 Managing allocations, storage buckets, and users is done through the user interface [Coldfront](https://coldfront.osn.mghpcc.org/).
 Credentials are through NSF ACCESS similar to Jetstream2.
 Coldfront [documentation](https://coldfront.osn.mghpcc.org/static/gen2docs/index.html)